History of African Americans in Philadelphia: 1800 to Civil War

 While some African Americans in Philadelphia worked in professional jobs that catered to the Black community like teachers, doctors, ministers, barbers, caterers, and entrepreneurs, most Black Philadelphians at that time worked at physically demanding and low-paying jobs.
 They competed with working class whites, especially new Irish immigrants, for jobs, which led to racial conflict.
-In 1834, a race riot broke started at a local tavern that was popular with both black and white Philadelphians.
+In 1834, a race riot broke out at a local tavern that was popular with both black and white Philadelphians.
 A white mob attacked Black homes, businesses, and churches.
 In 1838, another white mob attacked Pennsylvania Hall, where black and white abolitionists were meeting, and burned it down.
 Also in 1838, Pennsylvania's newly ratified constitution officially disfranchised African Americans.
 In 1842, white mobs again attacked blacks during the Lombard Street Riots.